In the ever-evolving world of AI and writing, there's a plethora of tools claiming to make our lives easier.

 In other words, if you’re hoping to use Sudowrite to actually help you write the first draft of your manuscript, this is what you want to look at.

 - Guided and Auto Write: These two options are how you continue writing each subsequent section of your story.
-With Guided Write, you can add a sentence or two about what happens next, and Sudowrite will take that and generate up to 250 words.
+With Guided Write, you can add a sentence or two about what happens next, and Sudowrite will take that and generate up to 500 words (depending on your settings).
 Auto Write is similar, but without the guidance, meaning you can just see where it goes.
+Combined with the Muse model, these are my favorite ways to write.

 - Tone Shift: This is a handy feature that allows you to change the tone of your story.
 A pretty simple but often needed feature.

 - Expand: Let’s say you have a paragraph that quickly covers some action, and you want to expand that moment to include more detailed descriptions, or perhaps more dialogue, etc. The Expand feature is perfect for that.
-It’s probably the feature I use most after First Draft and Guided Write.
+It’s probably the feature I use most after Guided Write.

 Revision Tools